 But, there is so much you can learn by studying student resume examples that have been professionally written.

 The before version of this student resume example for a student uses dated techniques such as placing a generic objective statement at the top.
-While a qualifications summary or profile section is the current standard and best practice, many older books and even some college career centers are still teaching students to include an objective.
+While a qualifications summary or profile section is the current standard and best practice, many older books and even some college career centers are still teaching students to include an objective on college student resumes.

 The body of the before resume had many other problems, including a format that “screamed” entry-level candidate, content that emphasized job responsibilities rather than accomplishments, and data that was working against the newly graduated student, actually helping employers to screen the resume out rather than in.